 The average South Australian home generates about eight tonnes of greenhouse gas emissions every year.

-South Australian households will be able to lower their energy bills and help reduce greenhouse emissions at little or no cost through the Residential Energy Efficiency Scheme (REES) program which commenced on 1 January 2009.
+South Australian households will be able to lower their energy bills and help reduce greenhouse emissions at little or no cost through the Residential Energy Efficiency Scheme (REES) program.
+This program commenced on 1 January 2009.

-The REES program requires all South Australian gas and electricity retailers that have 5,000 customers or more to offer incentives to households to save energy in a variety of ways, such as converting an electric hot water service a solar hot water system.
+The REES program requires all SA gas and electricity retailers that have 5,000 customers or more to offer incentives to households to save energy.
+This can be in a variety of ways, such as converting an electric hot water service a solar hot water system.

-The REES scheme is available to all South Australian households with a particular focus on providing cheap or free solutions to low-income households.
-Electricity retailers in South Australia are also being encouraged to enter into partnerships with renewable energy companies such as Energy Matters in order to offer their customers discounted items.
+The REES scheme is available to all SA households with a particular focus on providing cheap or free solutions to low-income households.
+Electricity retailers in South Australia are receiving encouragement to enter into partnerships with renewable energy companies.
+This includesx Energy Matters in order to offer their customers discounted items.

 SA government approved energy efficiency activities